GennaroGreg/spring-multiple-datasources/README.md

-# Strategic Solutions Multi DB Concept
+# Sample Multi DB Concept

 *Overview*
 This repository contains a Java source code that demonstrates the use of multiple datasources within a single Spring Boot App.